Wilderness Experience for Transitioning Students

-RIGEL is an orientation experience for students transitioning to University Park from the commonwealth campuses.
+RIGEL is an orientation experience for students transitioning to University Park from other Penn State campuses or universities.

 Kickstart life at University Park with a backpacking trek through the Pennsylvania woods.
 Learn backpacking skills and explore the wilderness around your new home!